vizdata-f21/project-2-data_wranglers/Proposal/README.md

 thought it would be interesting to create a panel in the Shiny App first demonstrating where NBA players are from globally, and then for those born in the US, what states they were born in.
-We will join the first dataset, which lists players and their nationalities, to the second dataset, which lists which state players were born in.
-Here, we anticipate plotting the players’ origin locations on a map.
+We will join the first dataset, listing players and their nationalities, to the dataset that holds information regarding a players’ birth state.
+With this, we anticipate plotting the players’ origin locations on a map.
 An animation of where players come from over time is another goal of ours.